google/dawn/docs/tint/fuzzers.md

 [extended command line arguments](#extended-command-line-arguments) described below.

-There's also a helper tool to run the fuzzers locally:
+There's also a helper tool to run the fuzzers locally (it is fully featured for running the WGSL fuzzer, with WIP support for the IR fuzzer):

 - To run the local fuzzers across the full number of CPU threads available on the system, seeded with a corpus based on